milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 Unclassified cookies are cookies that we are in the process of classifying, together with the providers of individual cookies.

-Name	Provider	Purpose	Expiry	Type
+Name	Provider	Purpose	Expiry	Type exp_pref	Bloomberg	Pending	Session	HTTP Cookie
-CTCOOKIE	library.skillport.com	Pending	Session	HTTP Cookie PRIVACY POLICY
+PRIVACY POLICY
 Privacy Policy
 Read the ACM Privacy Policy.